Zontar, the Thing from Venus

 Zontar, the Thing from Venus (also known as Zontar: The Invader from Venus) is a 1967 American made-for-television horror science fiction film directed by Larry Buchanan and starring John Agar and Susan Bjurman.
 It is based on the teleplay by Hillman Taylor and Buchanan.
 It is a low-budget 16 mm color remake of Roger Corman's It Conquered the World (1956), which also featured an alien invader from Venus.
+The movie was filmed around White Rock Lake area in Dallas, Texas.
+The main house featured is a home in Lochwood neighborhood by White Rock Lake on corner of Rogue Way.